mijailpaz/journey-recorder-viewer/README.md

 - **Playback Sync** - Red indicator line shows current video position across timeline tracks
 - **Click-to-Seek** - Click any timeline marker to jump the video to that moment
 - **Sequence Diagram** - View Mermaid sequence diagrams rendered with dark theme
+- **Auto-Generated Diagrams** - Build Mermaid sequence diagrams directly from the trace JSON—always in sync with the timeline data
+- **Mermaid Export** - Download the generated `.mmd` file to share or tweak the diagram elsewhere
 - **File Management** - Load files individually or together, with clear status indicators
 - **Modern UI** - Dark theme with polished design using Tailwind CSS